Resisty/mtg-commander-records/README.md

  Name | Description
 :----:|:-----------:
 <a name="draw">Draw</a> | Card draw is one thing, game draw is another.
 Draw a game without timing out because lunch is over.
+<a name="share">Shared Victory</a> | Maybe you didn't lose, but you didn't win... or did you?
+Finish a star-formation game without killing both of your opponents _and_ without losing, achieving """victory""".

 ## Swamp Achievements